mewhhaha/dumb/packages/dumb-durable-object/README.md

 }) {
   const id = "MY_DO_ID"; // Could also be a DurableObjectId const c = client(env.DO_EXAMPLE, id);
-  const [value] = await c.helloWorld("MY NAME"); // Absence of error makes it easy deconstruct the value
+  const response = await c.helloWorld("MY NAME"); // Absence of error makes the json() function always the successful one

+  const value = await response.json()

   return new Response(value, { status: 200 });
 }